 By Aaron Holmes

-For the past ten years I have enjoyed an increasing passion for cycling.
-It’s the perfect combination of effort and motion for me.
-I’m fascinated with the details and getting “hands on” with bicycles, both designing and building them.
+For the past ten years, I have enjoyed an increasing passion for cycling including wooden bicycles.
+Cycling is the perfect combination of effort and motion for me.
+I’m fascinated with the details and getting “hands-on” with bicycles, both designing and building them.
 All types of bikes have interested me: road bikes, cross bikes, gravel bikes, mountain bikes, and more.
 I ride these bikes several thousand miles each year on all types of terrain.

 One of the first steps of my project was to decide what type of bike to build.
 I settled on a touring style road bike intended for comfortable road riding, designed around efficient, large volume road tires.
 I began filling in the details of the design, choosing wheels, crankset, handlebars and more.
 With these components identified, I started designing the frame.